pawankalhansh/Share-market-forcast/README.md

 ---

-## 🤖 Built With Claude AI
+## 🤖 Built With AI

-This project was designed and developed using **[Claude AI by Anthropic](https://claude.ai)** — demonstrating what AI-assisted creation looks like for non-developers in 2025.
+This project was designed and developed using **AI** — demonstrating what AI-assisted creation looks like for non-developers in 2026.

 > *"Not replacing skills.
 Supercharging them."*